zentrocdot/Bash_Prime_Numbers/README.md

-# Bash_Prime_Numbers
+# prime-numbers

-Calculation of Prime Number s using bash
+Calculation of Prime Number using bash